Lucrehulk/2d-physics-engine/README.md

 The results were as follows:
 ```
-100 entities: ~1mspt avg
+100 entities: ~1.5mspt
-1000 entities: ~1-2mspt avg
+1000 entities: ~2mspt
-10000 entities: ~2.5-3mspt avg
+10000 entities: ~2.5-3mspt
 Note that at this point, the 1024x1024 space can't even effectively fit all the entities without some overlap anymore, an image of the 50000 entities is provided below.
 Note that this is why such a drastic increase in mspt occurs here.
 In a larger space (as I will show in another benchmark, the performance is still silky smooth)
-50000 entities: ~30-40mspt avg
+50000 entities: ~10-20mspt
-100000 entities: ~45-50mspt avg
+100000 entities: ~45-50mspt
 ```

 An example of how cluttered the system becomes at only 50k entities in the 1024x1024 environment:
 ![Screenshot 2025-06-28 144716](https://github.com/user-attachments/assets/85299206-d514-4d65-8549-34ac7275c7d8)

-However, for example, after extending the room size to 4096x4096, and extending the dimensions of the spatial grid to 128x128, I found that 100000 entities could perform at about only ~15-20mspt.
+However, for example, after extending the room size to 4096x4096, and extending the dimensions of the spatial grid to 128x128, I found that 100000 entities could perform at even under 10mspt for certain ticks.
 Note that the environment and spatial grid is still rather cluttered with that many entities.

 A snippet of the 100k entities in the 4096x4096 room, 128x128 spatial grid benchmark:
 ![Screenshot 2025-06-28 145522](https://github.com/user-attachments/assets/97f36325-de1a-4120-88cb-5aac630147eb)